rialele/sentiment-analysis-indian-financial-market/README.md

 Sentiment Analysis is a natural language processing (NLP) technique which is used to interpret the emotional tonality of a text.

-#### Objective:
-The purpose of the work was to analyze how a negative or positive statement could influence the sentiments in Indian financial markets.

-#### Dataset:
-A dataset of around 25,000 tweets was scrapped using the Tweepy library.
+Designed and launched a deep learning model (GRU) to show how tweets affect sentiments in Indian financial markets.
+Employed primary data of 25,000 tweets collected using Twitter API.